 "You should definitely go to the quilt museum and make sure you get the guided tour.
 Don't miss out on downtown: the farmers market, local bars and ice cream shops, all the boutiques shops and revamped hotels."

 Plan your Paducah experience to include all of chef Sara's suggestions!
-The National Quilt Museum and downtown attracations are easily walkable from freight house.
-Shop the Homegrown Paducah Farmer's Market like chef Sara, and take in local flavor across the city from western Kentucky BBQ to the nightlife scene.
+The National Quilt Museum and downtown attractions are easily walkable from freight house.
+Shop the Paducah Homegrown Farmers' Market like chef Sara, and take in local flavor across the city from western Kentucky BBQ to the nightlife scene.